slhogle/OT2_plate_spotting/README.md

 # IMPORTANT: Editing scripts and tip management
 If you need to change defaults in these scripts you will need to edit the scripts directly before importing them into the Opentrons app.
 The main variables that need to be changed are in the "Global Vars" section of each script, which include the deck locations for the different plates, the dilution volumes to be used, and the position of the pipettes on the robot (e.g., left or right).

 **Important!** We will always need to start the protocol from column A of a tip box.
 With the multichannel you cannot specify a different column to start with.
 The pipette will always start at A1.
+This may necessitate that you use a multichannel pipette to manually move unused tips into position A1 of an existing tip rack.

 # Procedure